nlnwa/warchaeology/docs/content/cmd/warc_cat.md

   -h, --help                   help for cat
       --id stringArray         filter record ID's.
 For more than one, repeat flag or comma separated list.
   -m, --mime-type strings      filter records with given mime-types.
 For more than one, repeat flag or comma separated list.
-  -n, --num int                print the n'th record.
+  -n, --num int                print the n'th record (zero based).
 This is applied after records are filtered out by other options (default -1)
-  -o, --offset int             print record at offset bytes (default -1) -P, --payload                show payload
+  -o, --offset int             record offset (default -1) -P, --payload                show payload
-  -p, --protocol-header        show protocol header -c, --record-count int       The maximum number of records to show.
-Defaults to show all records except if -o or -n option is set, then default is one.
+  -p, --protocol-header        show protocol header -c, --record-count int       The maximum number of records to show Defaults to show all records except if -o or -n option is set, then default is one.
   -t, --record-type strings    filter record types.
 For more than one, repeat flag or comma separated list.
                                Legal values: warcinfo,request,response,metadata,revisit,resource,continuation,conversion
   -S, --response-code string   filter records with given http response codes.
 Format is 'from-to' where from is inclusive and to is exclusive.